The Best Home Espresso Machine in 2023: From Breville to DeLonghi

 Quickly clean and dry portafilter handles and baskets.

-Remove coffee residue from the brew group and shower screen.
+Remove coffee grounds from the brew group and shower screen.
 Use a special brush, if necessary.

 Flush the brew group.
 Let a little hot water pass through the machine without attaching the portafilter.